opencord/kind-voltha/README.md

 After `voltha up` is run, it is useful to source this file.

 ## QUICK CHECK
-After source the `$TYPE-env.sh` file, you should be able to access VOLTHA via the control application `voltctl`.
+After source the `$NAME-env.sh` file, you should be able to access VOLTHA via the control application `voltctl`.
 To validate this you can use the following command
 ```bash